 Sanja Sajatovic-Majstorovic joined Presbyterian Support East Coast (PSEC) in September 2010.
 Her previous experience includes management of a Primary Health Organisation, work in ACC and private insurance rehabilitation, and elder care with PSEC in the past.
 Sanja qualified as a registered nurse and a general practitioner.
 Her passion is supporting teams to reach their potential whether they are staff or clients.

-General Manager leadership across Child and Family Services (Family Works), disability (Realpeople) and older people (Enliven) enable Presbyterian Supports teams to work together closely and be responsive across the spectrum of our communities need.
+Mary is the General Manager of our Family Works child and family services as well as Enliven elderly and disability services.
+These services enable Presbyterian Support teams to work together closely and be responsive across the spectrum of our communities need.

 Denise has worked in the human resource area for more than 20 years.
-She has a graduate diploma in Not for Profit Management and is an accredited professional member of the Human Resource Institute of NZ.
+She has a graduate diploma in Not for Profit Management and is a Chartered Member of the Human Resource Institute of New Zealand.
 Denise enjoys the diversity of work that HR covers and is committed to continually improving the working environment for all at Presbyterian Support East Coast.

 Steven Gulliksen joined PSEC in his current role in December 2010.
 Steven has come to us with 30 years in the commercial sector.
 He was financial controller for Waiaua Farm, which owned wineries, farms and golf lodges.
 Previous to that he was group accountant for a construction firm and also a motor retail firm.
 Steven has a Bachelor of Commerce degree from Victoria University and is a full member of the NZ Institute of Chartered Accountants.